Toshikazu Katayama

 Toshikazu Katayama (片山 敏一, Katayama Toshiichi) was a Japanese figure skater.
 He won the Japan Figure Skating Championships in 1933–1935, 1937 and 1938.
-In 1936, he represented Japan at the Winter Olympics, World Championhips and European Championships.
+In 1936, he represented Japan at the Winter Olympics, World Championships and European Championships.
 He studied and trained at Kwansei Gakuin University.

+In 1949, Fritzi Burger reported to Skating magazine that he was married with two children and still skated occasionally, including with Burger in a show.